CybercentreCanada/assemblyline4_docs/docs/user_manual/user_walkthrough.md

 ### Filtering Alerts

-Use the filter bar to perform a Lucene query to narrow down specific alerts.
-The filter bar allows you to specify detailed search criteria to find the alerts relevant to your needs.
+You are able to search and filter for alerts that already exist in Assemblyline.
+This is possible by using the search bar at the top of the user interface or the generic Search page to perform searches across all indices, including the Alert index.
+The Alert index allows you to perform detailed searches on alerts to quickly identify and prioritize security incidents based on various attributes such as threat indicators, classification, and timestamps.

 ![Alerts filter](./images/alerts_filter.png)